 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart or blood vessel disease, chest pain (angina), or a history of mineral imbalance (such as high calcium or low magnesium, potassium, or sodium in the blood).
-Tell your doctor if you have diabetes, gout, lung problems, lupus, an overactive thyroid, or a history of asthma.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart or blood vessel disease, chest pain (angina), diabetes, gout, lung problems, lupus, an overactive thyroid, or a history of asthma.

 - This medicine may make your skin more sensitive to sunlight.
 Wear sunscreen.
 Do not use sunlamps or tanning beds.